thibautRe/dotfiles/README.md

 - helix
 	- set theme
 	- set cursor to a bar in edit mode
+	- set prettier as default formatter for JS/TS
 - zsh
 	- set oh-my-zsh
 	- set aliases